block-core/blockcore-wallet/README.md

 Choose the `dist` folder when picking folder for extension to load from.

+## Restrictions

+Currently the extension only activates when you're visiting the website [https://www.blockcore.net/](https://www.blockcore.net/).

 ## Manifest V2

 The Blockcore Extension is built using V2 of the manifest file format: [https://developer.chrome.com/docs/extensions/mv2/](https://developer.chrome.com/docs/extensions/mv2/)